chef/chef-web-docs/chef_master/source/api_compliance.rst

 Obtaining an API token
 =====================================================

-There are two ways of obtaining an API token:
+There are three ways of obtaining an API token:

 1. Using the "About" dialogue of |chef compliance|
 2. Using a ``refresh token`` (which can also be obtained from the "About" dialogue, but can be reused).
+3. By sending username and password to the login endpoint.

+Note that the direct exchange of username and password for an access token is not possible for users logging in using Chef Server credentials.
+Options 1) and 2) are available to every user.

 The API can be used to obtain an ``access token`` from a ``refresh token`` as follows: